Founded by Independent Pharmacists, Serving Independent Pharmacists

 Our Statement of Commitment

-We’re a proud coalition of Good Neighbor Pharmacy® members who share a commitment to achieving the highest-quality patient care.
+We’re a proud coalition of independent pharmacy members who share a commitment to achieving the highest-quality patient care.
 We hold each other accountable, and we take contributing seriously.
 By collectively aligning with the terms of our contract, we help each other accomplish our common goals.

 History